 What Does Healthy Chicken Poop Look Like?

-In most cases, chicken poop will be some shade of brown.
+In most cases, normal chicken poop will be some shade of brown.
 These can vary in consistency but often have a fluffy white cap.
 This white part is uric acid – what would be urine in a human.
 The solid is fecal matter, or the digested food.

 Now, there’s plenty of reasons why your chickens’ poop might be another color, and it doesn’t have to be cause for panic.
 Although chicken poop is normally soft, mushy, and brown, there are perfectly good reasons why it might look different every now and then.